jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-27.md

 <sup>2</sup> I am old, I know not the day of my death:

-<sup>3</sup> Take your weapons, thy quiver and thy bow, and go out to the field, and take me [some] venison. <sup>4</sup> Make me savoury meat, such as I love, and bring [it] to me, that I may eat; that my soul may bless thee
+<sup>3</sup> Take your weapons, your quiver and your bow, and go out to the field, and take me [some] venison. <sup>4</sup> Make me savoury meat, such as I love, and bring [it] to me, that I may eat; that my soul may bless you
 before I die.

 <sup>5</sup> Rebekah heard this, Esau went to the field to hunt for venison.